 If the indicator lights on your EV charger won’t turn on or the charger still doesn’t respond when you plug it in, our team needs to troubleshoot it.
 Issues with the power supply, wiring, or even the circuit breaker may be causing the problem.

-2. Charging Is Slow or Inconsistent
+2. Slow or Inconsistent EV Charging: What’s Causing It?

 After using your electric vehicle for a while, you should have a good idea of how long it takes to charge.
 Monitor the charging time to easily identify when it takes longer than usual.
 Also, consider it a red flag if your EV charger stops and starts repeatedly during a charge.